eenewbsauce/my-resume/README.md

 **Red Hat (IBM), Remote**

-With millions of individual marketing engagements across all Red Hat web properties, there was a need to aggregate this data by customer account.
+With millions of individual marketing engagements captured online, at in-person events, and through partners, there was a need to aggregate and surface this data by customer account.
 The resulting dashboard greatly improved marketers ability to target existing and potential accounts.

 - Currently working as a full stack engineer on an account-based marketing platform deployed on Open Shift
 - The UI is built with an emphasis on component driven development and is heavily unit and end to end tested